 Founded in Montréal in 1978, IBIOM Instruments began as a manufacturer of video stations for radiology training.
 Thanks to an early international vision and a quality product, those video stations were sold on three continents.

 IBIOM became the company it is today because founder André Choquette saw a problem and decided to fix it: as head of the cardiology department at Sainte-Justine Hospital, he realized that cardiology technicians were experiencing frequent—and, in some cases, serious—workplace injuries caused by stretching and reaching during patient exams.

 In partnership with the Université de Montréal and the cardiology department at Sainte-Justine Hospital, Choquette studied the problem.
-But, although a solution was apparent, no companies produced a stretcher that could alleviate the source of the injuries.
-So Choquette decided he would design and produce a more ergonomic stretcher, and three years later the first ECHO-FLEX stretcher was rolled out: first in Sainte-Justine Hospital and then more broadly.
+But, although a solution was apparent, no companies produced a treatment table that could alleviate the source of the injuries.
+So Choquette decided he would design and produce a more ergonomic treatment table, and three years later the first ECHO-FLEX treatment table was rolled out: first in Sainte-Justine Hospital and then more broadly.